kakaroto/Beyond20/docs/faq.md

 If for example, you have access to the [Shadow Blade](https://www.dndbeyond.com/spells/shadow-blade) spell, you can create a custom action or homebrew weapon with the Finesse, Light and Thrown properties that dealds 2d8 psychic damage, and change that damage value if you cast it as a higher level spell.
 This way you can make a weapon attack with it.

 Another example, if you want to cast [Scorching Ray](https://www.dndbeyond.com/spells/scorching-ray) at 4th level, you will see in the sidepanel it says "(3 rays)" and "Additional Rays: 2".
 Simply click the "Cast on Roll20" button 5 times for you to roll for the 5 ray attacks.

-As a last example, if you want to cast [Chaos Bolt](https://www.dndbeyond.com/spells/chaos-bolt), then good luck!
-Seriously though, you could decide in advance with your DM that you only always take the first damage marked as "Acid" and you can then hover the mouse on the result to see the value of the 2d8 to decide what the actual damage type is (don't forget to add the 1d6 marked as 'Additional').
-If the two dice returned the same value, click the "Cast on Roll20" again to attack with it again.

 ### Why isn't the attack button appearing for my homebrew monster?